The Texas Chain Saw Massacre

 The Texas Chain Saw Massacre (Note: While the original theatrical release poster and many references to the film render its title as The Texas Chainsaw Massacre, the official spelling is The Texas Chain Saw Massacre, per the film's opening credits.
-This is also the title under which the film is registered with the U.S. Copyright Office.) is a 1974 American independent horror film produced, co-composed, and directed by Tobe Hooper, who co-wrote it with Kim Henkel.
+This is also the title under which the film is registered with the U.S. Copyright Office.) is a 1974 American slasher film produced, co-composed, and directed by Tobe Hooper, who co-wrote it with Kim Henkel.
 The film stars Marilyn Burns, Paul A. Partain, Edwin Neal, Jim Siedow, and Gunnar Hansen.
 The plot follows a group of friends who fall victim to a family of cannibals while on their way to visit an old homestead.
-The film was marketed as being based on true events to attract a wider audience and to act as a subtle commentary on the era's political climate.
+The independent film was marketed as being based on true events to attract a wider audience and to act as a subtle commentary on the era's political climate.
 Although the character of Leatherface and minor story details were inspired by the crimes of murderer Ed Gein, its plot is largely fictional.

 Hooper produced the film for less than $140,000 ($ adjusted for inflation) and used a cast of relatively unknown actors drawn mainly from central Texas, where the film was shot.
 Due to the film's violent content, Hooper struggled to find a distributor, but it was eventually acquired by the Bryanston Distributing Company.
 Hooper limited the quantity of onscreen gore in hopes of securing a PG rating, but the Motion Picture Association of America (MPAA) rated it R. The film faced similar difficulties internationally, being banned in several countries, and numerous theaters stopped showing the film in response to complaints about its violence.

 The Texas Chain Saw Massacre was released in the United States on October 11, 1974.
 While the film initially received mixed reception from critics, it was highly profitable, grossing over $30 million at the domestic box office, equivalent with roughly over $150.8 million as of 2019, selling over 16.5 million tickets in 1974.
 It has since become widely regarded as one of the best and most influential horror films.
-It is credited with originating several elements common in the slasher genre, including the use of power tools as murder weapons, the characterization of the killer as a large, hulking, masked figure, and the final girl.
+It is credited with originating several elements common in the slasher genre: the use of power tools as murder weapons; the characterization of the killer as a large, hulking, masked figure; and the final girl.
 It led to a franchise that continued the story of Leatherface and his family through sequels, prequels, a remake, comic books, and video games.
 In 2024, the film was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".